ducakar/TextureReplacer/README.md

       * MM patch in `Extras/MM_ReflectionPluginWrapper.cfg`
     - erased default `EnvMap/*` textures, they should come bundled with skyboxes
     - embedded visor shader into DLL
+    - simplified and optimised code for IVA personalisations
     - reverted default value for `colour` in TRReflection to "0.5 0.5 0.5"
 * 2.1.2
     - GUI now shows generic heads and suits instead of just printing "Generic"